New York Racing Association

-The New York Racing Association, Inc. (NYRA) is the not-for-profit corporation that operates the three largest thoroughbred horse racing tracks in the state of New York, United States: Aqueduct Racetrack in South Ozone Park, Queens; Belmont Park in Elmont; and Saratoga Race Course in Saratoga Springs.
+The New York Racing Association, Inc. (NYRA) is the not-for-profit corporation that operates the two largest Thoroughbred horse racing tracks in the state of New York, United States: Belmont Park in Elmont and Saratoga Race Course in Saratoga Springs.

-Racing at NYRA tracks is year-round, operating at Belmont Park from May to mid-July and from September through October; at Saratoga Race Course from mid-July through Labor Day; and at Aqueduct from November through April.
+Racing at NYRA tracks is year-round, operating at Belmont Park from May to mid-July and from Labor Day through April and Saratoga Race Course from mid-July through Labor Day.

 The New York Racing Association is the successor to the Greater New York Association, a non-profit racing association created in 1955.
 NYRA is separate from the governing body that oversees racing in New York, currently the New York State Gaming Commission.

+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, They respond to all incidents that occur at New York Racing Association facilities.